 TV: That’s incredible.

-IW: And that’s grandma! [laughter] That was her best lines to me, but she was full of little things like that.
+IW: And that’s Grandma.
+That was her best lines to me, but she was full of little things like that.

 IW: And that helped us get through that period of ’67.

-IW: Well, about that… It’s just… I don’t see any institutional change, okay?
-We still have a difficult time talking about race and um… even though we have an African-American president – you know – he’s just a person with a title and a position that really has nothing to do with us in the city, you know.
-He can have some influence on some of these, but as far as relating with people.
+IW: Well, about that it’s just, I don’t see any institutional change, okay?
+We still have a difficult time talking about race and even though we have an African-American president – you know – he’s just a person with a title and a position that really has nothing to do with us in the city, you know.
+He can have some influence on some of things, but as far as relating with people.
 With um – I call them the spirit attitudes – I don’t see that.
 Now, the upside is this.
-Because of exposure, because of a lot of integration… I spent time in the Navy, you know.
-I’ve been affected by other attitudes – you know – which is a good thing.
+Because of exposure, because of a lot of integration, I spent time in the Navy, you know, I’ve been affected by other attitudes – you know – which is a good thing.
 People aren’t as restrictive or as repressive as I thought they were when I was in my teens and twenties.
-Yeah, so… Time will be key I think, you know, people keep doing the right things, then race will become less of an issue over time.
+Yeah, so, time will be key I think, you know, people keep doing the right things, then race will become less of an issue over time.
 And that’s part of my message as a story teller.

-IW: Um… not really.
+IW: Not really.
 Give me a buzz any time something pops in your head.